 The images receive an initial review by the camera vendor to make sure the image quality is sufficient.
-The images are then forwarded to the city's Department of Revenue for review and processing.
+The images are then forwarded to the City's Department of Revenue for review and processing.
 Citations are sent to the registered owner of the vehicle shown in the pictures.
-Any motorist who receives a red-light camera ticket can review a video of their red-light violation on the city’s web site: www.cityofchicago.org/Revenue
+Any motorist who receives a red-light camera ticket can review a video of their red-light violation on the city’s web site: www.cityofchicago.org/finance

 How long is red-light camera video available for review?

 24-hour streaming video from red-light cameras is available for review for 30 days.
 Video of red-light violations are available for review for a period of two years.